Dr. Harbhajan Singh, Sant Kirpal Singh, Biji Surinder Kaur

 This is the second part of a series of videos about our mind in form of poems and aphorisms.

 Thank you for stopping by 🙂

-This is the ninth part (last part) of the very important subject: “Man know thyself!” – by Sant Kirpal Singh which can be read also here:
+This is the ninth part (last part) of the very important subject: “Man know thyself!” – a small book written by Sant Kirpal Singh which can be read also here: